 Brands can easily avoid giving off a “self-serving” vibe in favor of connecting with their audience.
 This consumer-brand connection is critical to authenticity.

 One of the most effective and cutting-edge trends in ecommerce marketing is influencer marketing.
 Incidentally, influencer-generated content produces some of the finest examples of authentic content.

 Influencers are social media power users that carefully curate an online community based on a particular lifestyle or set of values.
 These influencers frequently promote their favorite products and services to engaged audiences, who then go and follow the influencer’s example.

 In the last few years, brand-influencer relationships have formalized into what is known as influencer marketing.
 Because brands partner with influencers to help them create authentic content on behalf of the brand, one of the greatest challenges in influencer marketing is partnering with the right influencers.

 To connect with consumers, brands must be dynamic and agile.
-New information and circumstances will impact consumers needs and mindsets, and engaging those consumers allows you to better understand them and nurture brand love.
+New information and circumstances will impact consumers’ needs and mindsets, and engaging those consumers allows you to understand them better and nurture brand love.
 This brand love is key to brand authenticity.